AmineAmzil/led-based-word-prediction/README.md

 # Metrics calculation and recognition:
 The app uses internally a web application which was developed to record/gather text entry metrics.
 Please refer to this [link](http://www.asarif.com/resources/WebTEM/) for more details.

+# Words data set:
+the set of possible predicted words is limited to 2712.
+The used set of words and phrases is provided by [MacKenzie and Soukoreff](https://dl.acm.org/doi/10.1145/765891.765971).

+# Acknowledgments:

+Special thanks to our supervisor in this Human-Computer Study [Prof. Valentin Schwind](https://vali.de/).